 As ground coffee is a widely purchased product (due to the nature of its convenience), there are lots of places you can buy ground coffee online.
 This means you'll need to do your research before you decide on the best option for you.

-For example, at Balance, we plant trees every month, donate 1% of sales to a coffee charity, and we ensure our coffee bags are recyclable.
+For example, at Balance, we plant trees every month, donate 1% of sales to a coffee charity, and ensure our coffee bags are recyclable.
 If you'd like to understand more about what makes a coffee ethical, you can read our guide to buying ethical coffee.

 6. Shelf Life